 The following sections give more details about some of the causes of thinning hair.

 Male or female pattern hair loss

-In alopecia areata, the hair follicles are still alive, and the hair can regrow.
+Alopecia areata is a non-scarring type of hair loss, and the hair follicles remain alive, which means the hair can regrow.
 Doctors may treat alopecia areata with an injection into the scalp every 4–6 weeks for up to 6 months.

 - brittle hair shafts